dwats/SimpleTimelapse/readme.md

-# Simple Timelapse
+# Simple Time-lapse
-## Showing the things that happen slowly.
+## Showing the things that happen slowly, quickly.

 TODO